 The Board has long recognized the need for more advanced training for chief deputies and veteran deputies in supervisory positions.
-During 2012, the Board, through its continuing education training delivery contractor, Temple University, provided supervisory training to 27 supervisory deputies.
-Both Basic and Advanced Supervisory Skills courses were offered, each including Legal Updates.
+During 2013, the Board, through its continuing education training delivery contractor, Temple University, provided supervisory training to six supervisory deputies.
+A Basic Supervisory Skills course was offered, including Legal Updates.